 - Lantern Making Class – By now you should have noticed all the beautiful and colorful silk lanterns all over Hoi An.
 Well, you could learn how to make this yourself!
 You get to take home your creation too which makes for a great souvenir.

 - Hue and Da Nang Day tour – If you’ve had enough of Hoi An, you can try this tour to see what the nearby cities look like.
 I personally have been curious to go to Hue!

 There were a lot of people crammed into a tiny boat of 15 passengers + 4 crew members.
-The snorkeling was below average – we were taken to a very small snorkeling area that we had to share with TEN other equally packed boats, barely any fish and mostly dead corals.
-The equipment we were given was a really old snorkeling mask with no mouth piece to breathe with.
+The snorkeling was below average – we were taken to a very small snorkeling area that we had to share with TEN other equally packed boats, barely any fish, and mostly dead corals.
+The equipment we were given was an ancient snorkeling mask with no mouthpiece to breathe with.
 Lunch was average at best.
-Tour felt like it was dragged on for too long with lots of down time.
+Tour felt like it was dragged on for too long with lots of downtimes.
 It was a waste of time when we could have done something else.